hall-lab/cloud-polices/PITCHME.md

 # Labels

-Labels will be used to track ownership, and for calculating costs of projects and pielines.
+Labels will be used to track ownership, and for calculating costs of projects and pipelines.

 ---

-## Required Lables
+## Required Labels

 These labels are required, but others may be added.

 * person - the user name of the primary contact for the bucket
-* project - the general project that the bucket is being used for
+* project - the general project that the bucket is being used
-* pipeline - software pipeline that is ancipated to be used
+* pipeline - software pipeline that is anticipated to be used

 ---